 We have several blog posts on recruiting board members and engaging your board members, so this post will focus on the job description.
-It’s worth noting you don’t want to create a job description just for the sake of having one in a packet for new board members.
+It’s worth noting that you don’t want to create a job description just for the sake of having one in a packet for new board members.
 Use the board member job description when you’re recruiting board members and in annual meetings with existing board members.
-It might seem like formal document, but it should be more active and useful than it should be formal.
+It might seem like a formal document, but it should be more active and useful than it should be formal.

 There’s a lot of talk about board members who don’t do anything, come to meetings unprepared (or not at all!), or who won’t fundraise.
-I think the blame goes more to Nonprofits than it does board members.
+I think the blame goes more to Nonprofits than it does to board members.
 Too often it’s assumed that board member prospects know what’s expected – or even sometimes board prospects are told “don’t worry you don’t have to fundraise” (actually heard this during a meeting with a board prospect and an Executive Director).

 Nobody joins a board to fail, and the job description should help board members succeed.
 The job description serves as a contract of sorts, and outlines the responsibilities and expectations for each board member.

 Here’s the job description I use quite a bit with Nonprofits.
 The one line of this job description that I urge you to use is:

 - Make a personally significant, annual financial contribution to the Nonprofit

 “Personally significant” means different things to different people, in a variety of ways.
 But the term itself puts board members on notice that, yes, they do need to make a gift – and, it’s a “stop-and-think” gift.
 The reason for this is they can’t be expected to fundraise for the Nonprofit if they themselves have not made a personally significant donation.